robertu94/autograder/docs/archetecture.markdown

   from the host network stack.
 This will mitigate this form of attack.
 If network accesses is required, the container's network could be forwarded through a proxy to block "illegal" access.
+- Avoid placing source code repositories (git,svn,hg) above the student directories,  They could potentially be reset to an earlier state when performing a clean operation.
+This issue is resolved by the container based version.

 Development